-In accordance with a resolution of the Directors of the Australian Institute of Company Directors:
+In the opinion of the directors of the Australian Institute of Company Directors:

-- 1. In the opinion of the directors: - the financial statements and notes of Company Directors are in accordance with the Corporations Act 2001, including; a) - giving a true and fair view of Company Directors' financial position as at 30 June 2013 and of its performance for the (i) year ended on that date; and
+- (a) the financial statements and notes that are set out on pages 18 to 39 are in accordance with the Australian Charities and Not-for-Profits Commission Act 2012, including: - (i) giving a true and fair view in all material respects of Company Directors' financial position as at 30 June 2014 and of its performance for the year ended on that date; and - (ii) complying with Accounting Standards and the Australian Charities and Not-for-Profits Commission Regulation 2013; and - (b) there are reasonable grounds to believe that Company Directors will be able to pay its debts as and when they become due and payable.

-- (ii) complying with Accounting Standards and Corporations Regulations 2001; and - b) there are reasonable grounds to believe that Company Directors will be able to pay its debts as and when they become due and payable. - 2.
-The financial report also complies with International Financial Reporting Standards as disclosed in Note 2(a).
+The directors draw attention to Note 2(a) to the financial statements, which includes a statement of compliance with International Financial Reporting Standards.

-On behalf of the Board
+Signed in accordance with a resolution of the directors.

-J.H.C.
-Colvin FAICD Chief Executive Officer and Managing Director
+J.H.C Colvin FAICD Chief Executive Officer and Managing Director